Slipknot - .5: The Gray Chapter

-Shawn Crahan who lost his parents said that losing Paul was even harder, the song made all the band members fall apart especially when the belwo sentence appeared:
+Shawn Crahan who lost his parents said that losing Paul was even harder, the song made all the band members fall apart especially when the below sentence appeared:

 “Walk with me, just like we should have done right from the start….
 Walk with me, do not let this fucking world tear you apart. ”

-Songs like the first single from the album "The Negative One" which came to introduce the attack of the riffs, the crazy rhythm and the power.
+Songs like the first single from the album "The Negative One" which came to introduce the attack of the riffs, the crazy rhythm, and the power.
 The complex and slow "The Devil in I" that takes you through dramatic passages to synchronized and focused explosions.
-"Custer" is simply a pile of 5 kg hammers that give you a head indiscriminately.
+"Custer" is simply a pile of 5 kg hammers that are thrown to your head without mercy.
 And "Killpop" that starts slowly and intensifies with dramatic keyboards and clean singing by Taylor until everything goes into a blender and gets a shredded and decomposing devilish mixture... and more... and more...

 We owe a little story about the "new" drummer Jay Weinberg that we didn't know before "Slipknot" and we've just adored him ever since.
 Regardless of being the son of Max Weinberg the famous drummer of "Bruce Springsteen's E Street Band" and a regular drummer on Conan O'Brien's famous show is a huge talent.
 It's really not easy to get into Joey's huge shoes but when you've been a fan of the band since you were a teenager when your dad took you to gigs and put you in a meeting with the band members behind the scenes and you've crazy talent !!
 You do it smoothly and perfectly.
 We will not make comparisons here but he is undoubtedly a significant, influential, and prominent part of the band today.